paulodiovani/blog.diovani.com/technology/_posts/2025-06-19-writing-a-resume-with-latex.md

 New paragraphs are started with double blank lines.
 Intentional line breaks can be included with `\\`, while `\break` is a page break.

-We will update the preamble when we need to update the document format or include features for other packages.
+We will update the preamble when we need to update the document format or include features from other packages.

 #### Writing sections